M.Ed. in Teacher Education, concentration in K-12 Literacy Education and Reading Add-on (online options available)

 There are two master’s level literacy programs in Teacher Education: 1) K-12 Literacy M.Ed. and 2) Reading Add-on Licensure.
 Dr. Melody Zoch coordinates the Reading Add-on program.
 She also co-coordinates the K-12 Literacy M.Ed. program with Dr. Amy Vetter.
 Typically, Dr. Zoch advises students who are elementary teachers while Dr. Vetter advises those who teach in the middle or secondary grades.

-The Master of Education is a 36-hour program and the primary goal of the program is to prepare initially licensed teachers for “M” licensure as a K-12 Reading Specialist.
+The Master of Education is a 36-hour program that can be completed entirely online or as a hybrid of online and in person classes.
+The primary goal of the program is to prepare initially licensed teachers for “M” licensure as a K-12 Reading Specialist.
 Not only are teachers prepared to implement innovative research-based teaching strategies in their own classroom settings, but they are also expected to promote those practices among colleagues, administrators, and the community as a teacher leader.
-Master’s candidates are also expected to conduct teacher research and to present that research as part of the Triad Teacher as Researcher conference in the final spring semester of enrollment.

-The Reading Add-on program is designed for professionals who have already completed a master’s program in education or who are currently enrolled in a master’s program and would like additional licensure as a reading specialist in grades K-12.
+The Reading Add-on program is offered entirely online and is designed for professionals who have already completed a master’s program in education or who are currently enrolled in a master’s program and would like additional licensure as a reading specialist in grades K-12.
 The program requires 18 hours of coursework in literacy at the master’s level.
 Some of these hours may be completed as part of another master’s degree such as Elementary Education, TESOL, or programs in the Department of Specialized Educational Services.

 - K-12 Reading Specialist

 Practicing teachers who have an undergraduate degree in education or a related field, and already hold the Standard Professional I license or initial license to teach, and wish to pursue advanced skills in the area of literacy.
 This degree will enable you to seek advanced licensure as a K-12 Reading Specialist.